 Businesses that do good

 I love that every time you shop with a purpose-driven or B Corp business like the ones in this collection, you are voting with your money for the kind of world you want to live in.
 You are making a choice.
 You are making a positive impact just by shopping.
-Imagine if your whole Christmas list helped empower people with learning difficulties or supported working mums or reduced your carbon footprint, for example.
+Every purchase you make can help empower people with learning difficulties or support working mums or reduce your carbon footprint, for example.
 Just think how it would make your family and friends feel if they knew that, too.
 These are the independents changing the world for the better.
 And I can’t wait to introduce you.

 Arthouse Unlimited supports artists with complex neuro-diverse and physical support needs.
 Their bright, colourful and creative work adorns thoughtful gifts that make a difference.